shenki/RS41HUP/README.md

-# RS41HUP (Ham Use Project)
+# RS41HUP (Ham Use Project) - Project Horus Fork
 Firmware for RS41 for HAM use.

 It is possible to recycle RS41-SGP sondes for amateur radio use without any electrical changes!
-You just have to build a new firmware (this one) and apply it via a cheap adaptor "ST-Linkv2".
-Modified sonde now transmits on defineable frequenca in 70cm band GPS and telemetry data in FSK RTTY format which is used by HAB projects and additionally it transmits APRS packets on a seperately defineable TX frequency.
+You just have to build a new firmware (this one) and apply it via a cheap programmer, the "ST-Linkv2" (or alternatives).
+The modified sonde can now transmit on a user-defined frequency in the 70cm band, with Habhub-compatible RTTY telemetry!

-Released under GPL v2
+Released under GPL v2.

+Original Repository: https://github.com/Qyon/STM32_RTTY, though this for is based on [DF8OE's version](https://github.com/df8oe/RS41HUP).

+Modifications by Mark Jessop <vk5qi@rfhead.net> include:
+* Compatability with existing Project Horus RTTY Formats.
+* Support for 4FSK and 2FSK binary telemetry (to be decoded by a future codec2-dev application)
+* Removed APRS support - no 70cm APRS infrastructure in Australia, so not really useful to us.

+# Compilation
-# Linux / OSX:
+## Linux / OSX:
 * Grab the latest GNU ARM Embedded toolchain from here: https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads
 * Extract the tarball to somewhere useful.
-In my case i'm using ~/opt/
+In my case I'm using ~/opt/
 * Within the RS41HUP directory:
   * Edit CMakeLists.txt and set the correct path to the un-tar'd directory.
   * `cmake .`
   * `make`

-# Windows:
+## Windows:
-(Note, may be broken - currently targeting Linux / OSX builds)
+(Note, is likely broken - currently targeting Linux / OSX builds)

 Use:
 https://www.wyzbee.com/download/Utilities/Software/CoIDE-1.7.8.exe